 Best ransomware removal tools

-The top free and paid ransomware tools available right now to protect you from hackers
+The top free and paid toolkits available right now to protect you from hackers

 Usually, ransomware is distributed via a Trojan, unknowingly downloaded by a victim via an email attachment or spread through the network using a vulnerability.
 The way in which it's installed on a user's computer varies dramatically, but the problems it can cause are pretty extreme.